Helpful and unhelpful ways to meditate

-What was helpful in Joan’s experience is the Metta Bhavana (development of lovingkindness) practice – which I teach elsewhere on Wildmind.
-This is a practice for developing more positive emotion – more patience, kindness, and love for oneself and for others.
+It may be that you need to work on building your inner resources before employing any of these methods.
+In particular, the Metta Bhavana (development of lovingkindness) practice – which I teach elsewhere on Wildmind, or the related practice of cultivating compassion, can help you develop greater emotional resilience.
+These practices can help us have more patience, kindness, and love for oneself and for others.
 I cannot recommend this practice highly enough.

 The first stage of the practice involves cultivating Metta (love) for oneself.
 When people experience a lot of self-hatred I often encourage them to spend most of their time on this stage of the practice.
 One thing that I also encourage – and Joan concurs with me on this – is that we have to start this practice by accepting where we are.
 I don’t mean accepting in the sense of “being happy to be depressed” or thinking that this is an okay place to be, but in the sense I talked about earlier when I talked about not making things worse by heaping on the self-disparagement, guilt, and feeling of inadequacy.